 There are many different addressing schemes made for different purposes.
 They each have benefits and drawbacks.
 We tried to create something that provides the benefits of addresses in areas where they don’t exist and that is easy to use.
 See the page for developers for a more detailed explanation of the advantages of plus codes.

-Street addresses tell you were a building is located.
+Street addresses tell you where a building is located.
 More detailed information about the location of an apartment inside a building is provided additionally.
 It works the same with plus codes.
 The plus code tells you where a building is located.
 Other information (name of the person, floor number, apartment number, door code, etc.) can be provided on other lines of the full address.

 Have a look at the page for developers providing links to helpful resources.